TabDDPM: Modelling Tabular Data with Diffusion Models: TabDDPM

 where \texttt{SinTimeEmb} refers to a sinusoidal time embedding as in \citep{nichol2021improved, dhariwal2021diffusion} with a dimension of 128.
 All \texttt{Linear} layers in \autoref{eq:process_inputs} have a fixed projection dimension 128.

-\textbf{Hyperparameters} in TabDDPM are essential since in the experiments we observed them having a strong influence on the model effectiveness. \tab{tabddpm-space} lists the main hyperparameters as well as the search spaces for each of them, which we recommend to use.
+\textbf{Hyperparameters} in TabDDPM are essential since, in the experiments, we observed them having a strong influence on the model effectiveness. \autoref{tab:tabddpm-space} lists the main hyperparameters and the search spaces for each of them, which we recommend using.
 The process of tuning is described in detail in the experimental section.